 - Painting, spraying or dip coating to provide a diffusion barrier to slow down or stop the ingress of corrosive species such as oxygen or chloride ions.

 - Use of conversion coatings.

 - Avoid rough surfaces as points protruding into the electrolyte will preferentially corrode.

 - Cracks or small pits should be avoided as, from the catchment area principle, the anode at the crack tip (because of a lower availability of oxygen) is small with respect to the cathode and attack can be relatively fast giving pits.
-Aluminium and stainless steels or alloys with passive filme are susceptible to pitting corrosion for example.
+Aluminium and stainless steels or alloys with passive filme are susceptible to pitting corrosion.

 Depending on the materials involved SEM/EDX and optical microscopy together with a combination of various surface analysis techniques, Anion Chromatography and FTIR generally are used to analyse and identify the failure mechanism and then the source of the aqueous corrosion.
 This can lead to the laboratory making recommendations on how to best avoid or solve the problem in the future.

 |Stress Corrosion Cracking

 Corrosion, with the exception of pitting, is generally a slow process.
-However, it can combine with mechanical loading to produce a particularly aggressive form.
-In stress corrosion cracking (SCC) a tensile stress or residual stress from component manufacture forces the crack tip open to allow the attacking elements in and concentrated chemical attack.
+However, it can combine with mechanical loading to produce a particularly aggressive form known as stress corrosion cracking (SCC).
+A tensile stress or residual stress from component manufacture helps open the crack tip open to allow the attacking elements in and concentrated chemical attack.
 The corrosion component of SCC allows areas crack growth to continue even when the stress is lowered.

 |High Temperature Oxidation